eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 	*”Include detected events by Destination IP from this point forward, in the offense, for ” is also optional.
 User can mention time interval in seconds to include detected events in offense.
 7. Click Finish.
 8. User can go to Offenses > All Offenses and can View offenses with one of the selected      Option: 	All offsenses
+9. Click on any offense.
-9. Right click on source > Create EclecticIQ Sighting
+10. Right click on the IP address > Create EclecticIQ Sighting
-10. User can Create Sighting by mentioning all the details and clicking on Create Sighting button.
+11. A pop-up window will appear to ask for the details below.

+Clicking on save will create sightings in the EIQ platform with provided details.

+* Sighting Value: Value which is clicked
+* Sighting type: Type of sighting.
+Possible values: ip, domain, url, email, hash
+* Sighting title: Title of sighting
+* Sighting description: Description of sighting
+* Sighting confidence: Confidence of sighting.
+Possible values: low, medium, high
+* Sighting tags delimited by a comma: Any tags to attach with sighting

+Fill up necessary details.
+12. Click on Create sighting button.

 ![](/docs/assets/sighting-1.png)